Hyundai Elantra Insurance Rates

 Hyundai Elantra insurance rates by U.S. city

-Opting for high physical damage deductibles could cut rates by as much as $540 annually, whereas buying more liability protection will cost you more.
-Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $304 more per year.
+Choosing higher comprehensive and collision insurance deductibles could save up to $540 every year, whereas buying more liability protection will cost you more.
+Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $304 more each year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year